Amazonomachy: Symbolism of Amazonomachy

 Amazonomachy represents the Greek ideal of civilization.
 The Amazons were portrayed as a savage and barbaric race, while the Greeks were portrayed as a civilized race of human progress.

 According to Bruno Snell's view of Amazonomachy:

-For the Greeks, the Titanomachy and the battle against the giants remained symbols of the victory which their own world had won over a strange universe; along with the battles against the Amazons and Centaurs they continue to signalize the Greek conquest of everything barbarous, of all monstrosity and grossness.

-Amazonomachy is also seen as the rise of feminism in Greek culture.
-In Quintus Smyrnaeus's The Fall of Troy, Penthesilea, an Amazonian queen, who joined on the side of the Trojans during the Trojan war, was quoted at Troy, saying:
+For the Greeks, the Titanomachy and the battle against the giants remained symbols of the victory which their own world had won over a strange universe; along with the battles against the Amazons and Centaurs they continue to signalize the Greek conquest of everything barbarous, of all monstrosity and grossness.In Quintus Smyrnaeus's The Fall of Troy, Penthesilea, an Amazonian queen, who joined on the side of the Trojans during the Trojan war, was quoted at Troy, saying:

 Not in strength are we inferior to men; the same our eyes, our limbs the same; one common light we see, one air we breathe; nor different is the food we eat.
 What then denied to us hath heaven on man bestowed?

-According to Josine Blok, Amazonomachy provides two different contexts in defining a Greek hero.
-Either the Amazons are one of the disasters from which the hero rids the country after his victory over a monster; or they are an expression of the underlying Attis motif, in which the hero shuns human sexuality in marriage and procreation.
+According to Josine Blok, Amazonomachy provides two different contexts for defining a Greek hero.
+Either the Amazons are one of the disasters from which the hero rids the country after his victory over a monster, or they are an expression of the underlying Attis motif in which the hero shuns human sexuality in marriage and procreation.

+J.J.
+Bachofen understood Amazonian myths as remnants of a prehistoric matriarchy.
+In other words, as popularized in the 21st century, matriarchy was conceptualized by him through the phrase "Mother Right".
+He theorized that the Amazons were not merely mythical creatures but were derived from the historical manifestation of a time when women held immense power in society.
+In his view, society initially revolved around female dominance, which was reflected in the Greeks' engagement with Amazonian motifs in art.
+However, he believed society transitioned to patriarchy at the dawn of civilization, seeing male domination as necessary for progress.

+Bachofen’s thesis was highly influential, and it was incorporated into several schools of thought, including Freudians, Structuralists, and Feminists.
+At the end of the 19th century, American psychologists interested in Amazonomachy integrated Bachofen’s matriarchy ideals with Sigmund Freud’s psychoanalytic framework.
+Schultz Engle argues that Amazon warriors were often depicted riding horses as a response to the incompetence of Scythian males.
+She theorized that Scythian men were weakened due to orchitis, a condition causing inflammation of the testicles, which she attributed to spending long hours on horseback.
+Using Amazonomachy as a sexual and psychological allegory, she then posits that the Amazons, in contrast, derived masturbatory pleasure from riding horses.

+Feminists like Page DuBois understood Amazonomachy and its myths as symbols of the feminist struggle against patriarchy.
+He posits that Amazonian matriarchy was conceptualized as a tool to counter masculine tyranny.